aholkner/bacon/doc/events.rst

 Events
 ------

-You handle events by overriding methods in the :class:`bacon.Game` class.
-Typically your game will be structured with a instance of a subclass of :class:`bacon.Game`, which overrides all the event methods you wish to handle:
+You handle events by overriding methods in the :class:`Game` class.
+Typically your game will be structured with a instance of a subclass of :class:`Game`, which overrides all the event methods you wish to handle:

 .. autoclass:: Game